saucedor/E2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 For this project, i have chose **Latin** as the target language for grammar generation and analysis.

 Latin is a classical language belongs to the Italic branch of the Indo-European languages.
 It was spoken in the Roman Republic and the Roman Empire, and it remains highly influential in modern languages, law, science, and theology.
 Despite being considered a "dead language" meaning it no longer has native speakers, Latin is still actively seen, studied and used in academic, ecclesiastical, and legal contexts.
+Also is an official languaje in Vatican City

 For the scope of this project, we will focus on modeling a **subset of Latin phrases** with a simplified structure:
 - Basic noun phrases (e.g., *"Puella amat" — "The girl loves"*)